rmcconke/optimal_tensor_basis/README.md

 # optimal_tensor_basis

 # Overview
-This code accompanies the paper "On the generalizability of data-driven turbulence modelling" by Ryley McConkey, Eugene Yee, and Fue-Sang Lien.
+This code accompanies the paper "On the generalizability of data-driven turbulence models" by Ryley McConkey, Eugene Yee, and Fue-Sang Lien.
 For more information, please see the manuscript.

 # Files
 All work was completed in the notebook `optimal_tensor_basis.ipynb`.
 The notebook is organized by sections, from data preprocessing to generating the plots in the paper.